wp-plugins/wtg-portal-manager/readme.txt

 == Changelog ==

+= 0.0.8 =
+* Feature Changes
+    * None
+* Technical Information
+    * Bug fixed - User ID and Portal ID had been swapped when updating current active portal in admin, which prevents admin being used.
+* Known Issues
+    * None

 = 0.0.7 =
 * Feature Changes
     * Updates page shortcode can now list phpBB forum activity  (see CSV 2 POST portal for it in action)